Riccardo Fois

-Riccardo Fois (born 19 February 1987) is an Italian professional basketball coach and former player.
-He is the assistant coach of the Arizona of the Pac-12 Conference (Pac-12).
-He played prep basketball at Boaz High School (Boaz, AL) while in the exchange student program and later went onto play college basketball for the Pepperdine Waves.
+Riccardo Fois (born 19 February 1987) is an Italian professional basketball coach and former player who currently serves as an assistant coach for the New York Knicks of the National Basketball Association (NBA).
+He has previously served as an assistant coach at the University of Arizona, and for the Phoenix Suns and Sacramento Kings of the NBA.
+He played prep basketball at Boaz High School (Boaz, Alabama) while in the exchange student program and later went onto play college basketball for the Pepperdine Waves.

 Playing career

-When Fois first moved to the United States, he played the 2007-08 season at Pepperdine and was named to the WCC Commissioner’s Honor Roll.
+When Fois first moved to the United States, he played the 2007–08 season at Pepperdine and was named to the WCC Commissioner's Honor Roll.

-Fois played professionally in Italian 3rd-tier Serie B from 2009–2012.
+Fois played professionally in Italian 3rd-tier Serie B from 2009 to 2012.
 He played for Robur Basket Osimo and Pallacanestro Firenze.

 National team career

 Fois was a member of the Italy national under-16 team at the 2003 European Championship for Cadets in Madrid, Spain.
 Over six tournament games, he averaged 0.8 points and 0.8 rebounds per game.